-While continuing to develop and introduce new products in the storage market, we have also continued to take steps to reduce costs in order to return to profitability.
+While continuing to develop and introduce new products in the storage market, we have also continued to take steps to reduce costs in order to return to profitability and rationalize our operations following past acquisitions.
 Since 2001, our business has experienced declining total revenues, lower gross margins, and operating losses.
 Major factors contributing to these trends were increased competition from other computer equipment manufacturers and a continuously challenging operating environment.
 Both of these factors resulted in generally lower prices and unit sales.
 Because of the long-term impact of these trends, we have taken numerous cost reduction actions in recent years.
-The cost reduction steps we are taking are aimed at eventually returning us to profitability on a consistent basis.
+The cost reduction steps that we have taken and that we may continue to take are aimed at eventually returning us to profitability on a consistent basis.